-Authorisation for the administration of rectal diazepam
+Authorisation for the Administration of Rectal Diazepam

+Name of school/setting

+Child's name

+Date of birth

+Home address

+GP

+Hospital consultant

-(name of child) should be given Rectal Diazepam-mg.
-If he/she has a prolonged epileptic seizure over minutes.
+If he/she has a prolonged epileptic se child) should be given Rectal Diazepam-mg. izure over minutes.

 OR

-serial seizures lasting over minutes.
+serial seizures lasting over minute S.

 An ambulance should be called for at the beginning of the seizure

 OR

-minutes.
+If the seizure has not resolved after minutes.

+(please delete as appropriate)

+Doctor's signature:

+Parents signature:

+Print name:

+Date: